-After Burnham died in August 1985, the PNCR appeared to have underwent an ideological shift from socialism to a market-oriented economy under Desmond Hoyte who succeeded him as party leader and President until 1992.
-Years later, Hoyte had attracted a group of professionals and businessmen as the Reform component of the party.
+After Burnham died in August 1985, the PNCR appeared to have undergone an ideological shift from socialism to a market-oriented economy under Desmond Hoyte who succeeded him as party leader and President until 1992.
+Years later, Hoyte had attracted a group of professionals and businessmen to join the Reform component of the party.

-However, Burnham’s detractors said his administration was responsible for rigged elections, human rights abuses of critics and political opponents, violation of press freedom, economic collapse, the banning or import restriction of basic food items.
+However, Burnham’s detractors said his administration was responsible for rigged elections, human rights abuses of critics and political opponents, violation of press freedom, economic collapse, and the banning or import restriction on basic food items.